AderitoNeto/AderitoNeto/README.md

 - ⏳ I’m currently working on several [Projects][website]!
 - 💡 I’m currently trying to learn everything to be a great fullstack!
-- 👯 I’m looking to collaborate with other people to increase my programming skills
+- 👯 I’m looking to collaborate with other people to increase my programming skills!
 - 🥅 2021 Goals: Create a great innovation that will revolutionize the world!
-- 🎮 Fun fact: I love to play games and doing tf2 trades
+- 🎮 Fun fact: I love to play games and doing tf2 trades!

 ## 🎧 Spotify Playing